WSIA Education Foundation Scholarships

-In 1998, the Derek Hughes/NAPSLO Educational Foundation established the scholarship program for students pursuing an insurance or business-related program of study.
+Established in 1998, the WSIA Education Foundation scholarship program supports students pursuing an insurance or business-related program of study.
 The purpose of the scholarship program is to further the study of insurance and encourage, support, and reward those exceptional students who have an interest in an insurance career.

 In order to be eligible for this scholarship, students must meet the following guiding principles:

 Have an overall GPA of 3.25 or a major GPA of 3.5 or higher;

 - Be a college sophomore, junior or senior.

 - Satisfy one of the following substantive requirements:

 - Have work experience in the RMI industry.